Table of contents

 What is the difference between soluble and insoluble fiber?

-Soluble fiberare soluble in water and are therefore (at least partially)digestible.
-They are largely broken down by the intestinal bacteria and thus serve as "food" for positive intestinal bacteria.Insoluble fiberon the other hand arecompletely indigestible.
+Soluble fiberare soluble in water and therefore (at least partially)digestible.
+They are largely broken down by the intestinal bacteria and thus serve as "food" for positive intestinal bacteria.Insoluble dietary fiberon the other hand arecompletely indigestible.
 They serve as a filler in the intestine, provide a lasting feeling of satiety and stimulate digestion.

 Why do we need dietary fiber?